cooljeanius/QuickTimeTcl3.1/README.md

 **QuickTime:**

 Download QuickTime from "[http://www.apple.com/quicktime/download](http://www.apple.com/quicktime/download)", or get a standalone installer from (good for switching between versions or if you are behind a firewall) "[http://www.apple.com/quicktime/download/support](http://www.apple.com/quicktime/download/support)".
 You don't need the pay (Pro) version, as that has been obsolete for some time now.
-Not even the original author had it, and that worked fine anyway.
-Many things, although not all, you pay for with QuickTime Pro can be reproduced by some coding using this package :-)
+Not even the original author had it back before it was obsolete, and even that worked fine back then anyway.
+Many things, although not all, one would have paid for with QuickTime Pro can be reproduced by some coding using this package :-)

 **Installing:**

 Just run the installer on the respective platform, or:

- Mac OS X: Make a folder QuickTimeTcl3.1 with the QuickTimeTcl.dylib and pkgIndex.tcl files inside, and put this folder either in `/Library/Tcl/` or `~/Library/Tcl/`.
+ Mac OS X: Make a folder QuickTimeTcl3.1 with the `QuickTimeTcl.dylib` and `pkgIndex.tcl` files inside, and put this folder either in `/Library/Tcl/` or `~/Library/Tcl/`.

  Windows: put the QuickTimeTcl directory inside the lib directory of the Tcl directory, as: